casbitton/Resume/index.md

 #### [5G Networks](https://www.5gnetworks.com.au)
 ###### May 2018 – November 2020 - 2 yr 7 mos

-> 5G Networks is a licenced telecommunications carrier operating across Australia.
-Our mission is to be the partner of choice for unifying a seamless digital experience for our customers across data connectivity, cloud and data centre services, all underpinned by our expert managed services.

-Specialising in Windows support, I provide professional services to one of the largest credit unions in Australia.
-I also provide additional technical support to 5G Networks staff, teams and clients covering a vast range of technical platforms.

-In this role I'm continuously delivering the following:

-- Exceptional customer service
-- Senior level fault identification, mitigation and resolution
-- Documenting customer projects
-- Assist to scope, expand and deliver future products and projects

-I have developed a laser focus which allows me to work proactively and autonomously, while maintaining a high level of communication with colleagues.
-My keen analytical skills allow me to learn fast, grow and become the raft when agile travels over the waterfall.
-It's great to collaborate with the team (or solo) and client to develop and deploy solutions which last.

-#### Primary responsibilities:

-- As a senior engineer within a team of 7, I work to deliver around the clock support for:
-  - Two Datacentre Locations
-    - 70+ Physical Servers
-    - 700+ Virtual Servers
-  - 42 Sites
+> Collaborative and Proactive Senior Support Engineer specialising in Windows support, delivering exceptional service to a prominent Australian bank and offering technical expertise to 5G Networks staff and clients.
+Adept at identifying and resolving senior-level faults, documenting projects, and contributing to the expansion of future products and initiatives.

+#### Key Achievements and Responsibilities:

+- Led a team of 7 engineers, providing 24/7 support for two datacentre locations encompassing 70+ physical servers and 700+ virtual servers, as well as 42 remote sites.
-- Daily Datacentre operations and services
+- Orchestrated daily operations and services in the datacentre environment, ensuring seamless hardware, software, and license management.
-- Hardware, Software and Licence maintenance and management
-- Comply with existing Client and 5GN methodologies, standards, processes & procedures
-- Liaise with external (Hardware/Software) vendors where required to ensure timely resolutions
+- Championed adherence to Client and 5GN methodologies, standards, processes, and procedures while liaising with external vendors for timely issue resolution.
-- Maintain current levels of documentation and reporting as per contractual obligations
+- Maintained meticulous documentation and reporting in alignment with contractual obligations.
-- Provide 3rd level support in variety of technologies to 5GN and Client Staff
-- Provide input, ideas and suggest improvements toward the betterment of 5GN processes, systems and environment
+- Elevated the technical capacity of 5GN and Client staff by offering 3rd-level support across various technologies.
-- Handle projects and BAU

-#### Technical Duties across:

-- Microsoft 365
-- Microsoft Azure
+- Spearheaded projects and Business as Usual (BAU) activities, streamlining processes and suggesting improvements to the organisation's ecosystem.
-- Microsoft Exchange Server 2010, 2013, 2016, 2019, Online
-- Microsoft System Center Configuration Manager
+- Demonstrated expertise across Microsoft 365, Microsoft Azure, Microsoft Exchange Server (2010-2019), Microsoft System Center Configuration Manager, and multiple versions of Windows Server.
-- Microsoft Windows 10
-- Microsoft Windows Server 2003, 2008, 2012, 2016, 2019
-- PowerShell
+- Utilised PowerShell scripting to automate tasks, increasing operational efficiency.
-- VMware vSphere and ESXi
+- Proficiently managed VMware vSphere and ESXi environments, optimising virtualisation resources.

-#### Web, Threat Analysis and Vulnerability Management

-- Forcepoint Cloud Security
-- Qualys
-- Vulnerability and Exposure Analysis
-- Vulnerability Remediation

-#### Misc
+- Exhibited competence in web security with Forcepoint Cloud Security, conducting threat analyses, overseeing vulnerability management with Qualys, and implementing effective remediation strategies.

-- Fortinet NSE 1,2,3 - Network Security Associate
-- Cisco HyperFlex for Systems Engineers
-- New Relic Certified Performance Pro
+- Held certifications including Fortinet NSE 1, 2, and 3 for Network Security Associate, Cisco HyperFlex for Systems Engineers, and New Relic Certified Performance Pro.

+#### Skill Highlights:

+- Windows Server Management: Windows Server 2003-2019, Microsoft Exchange Server
+- Cloud Expertise: Microsoft Azure, Microsoft 365, VMware vSphere
+- Scripting: PowerShell
+- Security Proficiency: Forcepoint Cloud Security, Qualys, Threat Analysis, Vulnerability Management
+- Collaboration and Leadership: Led a team of 7 engineers, contributed to process enhancements, and communicated effectively with colleagues and clients.

+While contributing autonomously, I maintained a strong focus on collaboration and communication, fostering enduring solutions for both clients and the organisation.
+My skill set, leadership, and dedication positively impacted team dynamics and technical outcomes throughout my tenure at 5G Networks.

 ---